Introduction to Rust

 Coming from Python?

-If you're a Python developer, Rust will feel different but rewarding:
+If you write Python, Rust will feel different but pay off:

 - No GIL: True parallelism across CPU cores